DenisMal00/rossmann-sales-engine/README.md

 ### 4. Model Promotion Logic
 * **Automatic Tracking**: Every new attempt is logged to the **MLflow UI** (`http://localhost:5001`).
 * **Seamless Update**: The system automatically compares the new results.
-If your experiment beats the current record (**8.55% MAPE**), the files in `models/` are overwritten with your new "Champion", and the dashboard updates accordingly.
+If your experiment beats the current record, the files in `models/` are overwritten with your new "Champion", and the dashboard updates accordingly.